Ojibwe love poem

 The Ojibwa lived on forest resources, wild rice cultivation, hunting and fishing.
-Their social organization is based on the nuclear family, on the existence of bands, and on the belonging to an exogamous and patrilineal clan, constituting a totem.
-Shamanism, sorcery (sorceries), brotherhoods (marked initiatory), are the main religious activities.
-Although they are parked on reserves or assimilated to national life, the Ojibwa, however, retain certain elements of their traditional culture.
+Their social organization was based on the nuclear family, on the existence of bands, and on the belonging to an exogamous and patrilineal clan, constituting a totem.
+Shamanism, sorcery (sorceries), brotherhoods (marked initiatory), was the main religious activities.
+Although they are parked on reserves or assimilated to national life, the Ojibwa, however, try to retain certain elements of their traditional culture.